brycewray/hugo-site/content/posts/2020/06/fathom-analytics-count-on-it.md

 - **No cookies**---Fathom Analytics uses a method involving "[multiple, unrelated complex hashes](https://usefathom.com/blog/anonymization)" which provides all the tracking you'd reasonably want, yet without the drawbacks of cookies (or server logging, for that matter).
 - **Compliant with privacy regs**---Because of this approach, Fathom Analytics is **fully compliant** with Internet privacy protection laws like the EU's [GDPR](https://gdpr-info.eu/), California's [CCPA](https://www.oag.ca.gov/privacy/ccpa), and the UK's [PECR](https://ico.org.uk/for-organisations/guide-to-pecr/what-are-pecr/).
 That means you don't have to worry about putting up (or, for that matter, whether you **need** to put up) those annoying permission pop-ups on your site.
 - **Real-time display**---The Fathom Analytics dashboard shows you the data in real time.
 This includes the usual visitor stats you'd expect: unique visits, page views, average time on site, bounce rate, highest-traffic pages, referring sites, device types, browsers, and countries.
 You also can set up goals, like what kind of traffic you're getting on specific pages you may be promoting for some reason.
-- **Bloat-free**---Fathom Analytics’ *single line of code*, delivered by a [CDN](https://en.wikipedia.org/wiki/Content_delivery_network) with worldwide endpoints, **won't** sap your site's performance the way the more bloated Google Analytics code can.
+- **Bloat-free**---Fathom Analytics' *single line of code*, delivered by a [CDN](https://en.wikipedia.org/wiki/Content_delivery_network) with worldwide endpoints, **won't** sap your site's performance the way the more bloated Google Analytics code can.
-- **No problem with ad blockers**---Recently, Fathom Analytics [added the ability to *bypass* ad-blocker software and extensions](https://usefathom.com/blog/bypass-adblockers) while *still* protecting visitors’ privacy.
+- **No problem with ad blockers**---Recently, Fathom Analytics [added the ability to *bypass* ad-blocker software and extensions](https://usefathom.com/blog/bypass-adblockers) while *still* protecting visitors' privacy.
 So, fellow and sister owners of tech-oriented sites, when you [use Fathom Analytics](https://usefathom.com/ref/ZKHYWX), now you finally can *trust* the numbers you're seeing.
 - **No bogus data**---Speaking of blocking: Fathom Analytics *blocks "bots"* and, with a simple procedure that takes a few seconds to do on a browser's Inspector, [allows you to block *your* traffic](https://usefathom.com/support/exclude), even ["localhost" stuff](https://usefathom.com/support/tracking-advanced) while you're developing.
 That's yet another way you know the data is real; and, especially if you build sites for customers, you want those numbers to be as real as they can be.
 - **Unlimited data period**---There's no "thirty-day limit" on this data.
 You can see as far back as whenever you start using Fathom Analytics.
 So, if you [sign up today](https://usefathom.com/ref/ZKHYWX) and are still a Fathom Analytics customer four years, three months, and eighteen days from now, you'll be able to look all the way back to the data from this time.
 - **Total portability**---Move your site from one host to another, even a server you run yourself if you're into that approach, and Fathom Analytics goes with you, especially because the [data is *totally exportable*](https://usefathom.com/support/export). **And**&nbsp;.&nbsp;.&nbsp;.